MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-cloud-powershell-deployment-v2.md

 **`DiagnosticStorageAccountKeys`** - **Diagnostic storage account keys**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide storage keys for diagnostics storage account in Role:Storagekey format.
-The diagnostics storage account name for each role will be obtained from diagnostics config file (.wadcfgx).
-If the .wadcfgx file for a role is not found, diagnostics extensions won’t be set for the role.
-If the storage account name is missing in the .wadcfgx file, the default storage account will be used for storing diagnostics results and the storage key parameters from deployment task will be ignored.
-It’s recommended to save <storage_account_key> as a secret variable unless there is no sensitive information in the diagnostics result for your environment. <br/><br/>For example,<br/> WebRole: &lt;WebRole_storage_account_key&gt;<br/>WorkerRole: &lt;WorkerRole_stoarge_account_key&gt;.
+Format storage key string as `Role:Storagekey`.
+The diagnostics storage account name for each role is retrieved from the diagnostic config file (.wadcfgx).

+- If the .wadcfgx file for a role is not found: The diagnostic extension isn't set for that role.
+- If the storage account name is not found in the .wadcfgx file: The default storage account is used for storing diagnostic results, and storage key parameters from the deployment task is ignored.

+If there is sensitive information in the diagnostic results for your environment, save the `storage_account_key` as a secret variable.
+For example:

+- WebRole: `WebRole_storage_account_key`
+- WorkerRole: `WorkerRole_stoarge_account_key`
 <!-- :::editable-content-end::: -->
 <br>